1. Cycling Grand Tour

 The First Vuelta

 Though the Vuelta is officially the fourth of the Grand Tours, it is actually the first of the cycle races to be known as a Grand Tour.
 The first Vuelta Espana was held in 1935 when it was referred to as the Tour of Spain.
 Because there were a lot of French and some Italians who were also racing, the name was changed to the Vuelta a Espana.
-The Tour of Spain was held sporadically for the better part of five decades, with the final Tour being held in 1968.

 First Femenina Race

 The first winner of the race was the Frenchman Antonin Magne who was riding for the Peugeot team.
-The first female rider to enter the race to finish it was another Frenchman, Margaret Harriman, who finished 16th while riding for the British national team.
+The first female rider to enter the race to finish it was another French, Margaret Harriman, who finished 16th while riding for the British national team.